SyncCode2017/Crowdfund-Frontend-Backend-Hackathon-/README.md

 #### Note:

-1. You can only contribute to campaign when campaign is open after the start time entered above.
+1. You can only contribute to the campaign when the campaign is open after the start-time entered above has passed.
 2. View Your NFT page uses the Alchemy API to query and display all the users NFT perks and the API is only available on the testnet and mainnet.
-Therefore, the paige will only show "No NFT found" when on local chain.
+Therefore, the paige will only show "No NFT found" when on a local chain.